Why Trust Me?

 And at ten bucks for a seventy-hour complete bootcamp, Udemy fits the bill like no other.

-Udemy has great instructors.
-Fun yet professional, comprehensive yet concise, smart yet modest; and all pros who know their stuff, and know to teach it well.
+Udemy has many great instructors.
+Fun yet professional, comprehensive yet concise, smart yet modest; pros who know their stuff, and know to teach it well.

 Their courses deliver.
 Projects are built from the ground up before your very eyes, often by your very hands.
 The nits and grits of web development, explained with the minute details that you can only hear from a pro.
 High-brow concepts that boggle your mind, used together in techniques that blow it away.
 What can I say…I was hooked 😉